heyaman003/Live-monetring-Service/Readme.md

 A modern, full-stack, mock SRE dashboard built with Next.js 15, React, and TypeScript.
 This project demonstrates a live monitoring UI, mock API endpoints.

+## Note
+vercel follow serverless articheture to there is possibily the data may loss , so you can run locally and also you can use fs module for serverless artichture

+vistit for demo here :- ```https://live-monetring.vercel.app```

 ---

 ##  Architectural Decisions